osrf/gazebo_tutorials/guided_a/tutorial5.md

 the issue you chose to address.

-1. If you get stuck at any time, you're welcome to ask questions on [Gazebo Answers](http://answers.gazebosim.org/) or on the issue you're trying to fix.
+1. If you get stuck at any time, you're welcome to ask questions on [Gazebo-classic Answers](http://answers.gazebosim.org/) or on the issue you're trying to fix.

 1. After you've made a few changes, be sure to "commit" your progress so it